aelata/asy-toybox/docs/visz.md

   '++' using 1:2:(abs(f($1 + I * $2))) with lines lc "black" nosurface
 ```

-* gnuplot is lightweight and fast
+* Lightweight and fast tool
 * Noticeable color streaks with non-uniform HSV color space
-* Drawing method of the isoline of argument not found
+* Unavailability of a method for drawing the isoline of argument

 <!-- .slide -->